nigelp/Zentara-Code/docs/predefined-agents-user-guide.md

 ## Summary

-Predefined agents provide a powerful way to standardize and reuse proven workflows in Roo Code.
+Predefined agents provide a powerful way to standardize and reuse proven workflows in Zentara Code.
 They combine the flexibility of subagents with the consistency of expert methodologies, making them ideal for recurring development tasks.

 **Key Takeaways:**
 - **Two Types**: General subagents (custom) vs Predefined agents (templated)